 6.Active recovery between intervals

-Bottom line is you will get more time at a higher percentage of your VO2 max and that will give more stimuli for both peripheral and central adaptations.
+The bottom line is you will get more time at a higher percentage of your VO2 max, and that will give more stimuli for both peripheral and central adaptations.

 7.Cool down after interval training

-When you have performed your interval session you must always remember to evaluate how it worked out for you.
+When you have performed your interval session, you must never forget to evaluate how it worked out for you.
 Are there any things you would like to adjust before your next interval session?

 10.Share your best interval training tip!

-Just to remember you about that fact that I don’t have all the answers to perfect interval training.
-If you have some good suggestions, please don’t hesitate to share these tips with the readers here on Training4cyclists.com.
+Please remember: I don’t have all the answers to excellent interval training.
+If you have some good suggestions, please don’t hesitate to share these tips with the readers on Training4cyclists.com.
 Your comments are highly appreciated!